cyrusimap/cyrus-imapd/docsrc/imap/developer/libraries/imclient.rst

     case no function is invoked.
 The callback function may not call the functions **imclient_close(), imclient_send(), imclient_eof(),
     imclient_processoneevent()**, or **imclient_authenticate()** on the
     connection.
-The callback function may over write  the text of untagged data.
+The callback function may overwrite  the text of untagged data.

 **imclient_send()**
     Sends a new command to the **imclient** connection.  *finishproc* and *finishrock* are the function and rock called when the command completes.  *functionproc* may be a null pointer, in which case no callback is made.
-The call back function may not call the functions **imclient_close(), imclient_send(), imclient_eof(),
+The callback function may not call the functions **imclient_close(), imclient_send(), imclient_eof(),
     imclient_processoneevent()**, or **imclient_authenticate()** on the
     connection.
 The argument *fmt* is a :manpage:`printf(3)` like